 Bad move.
 The Drug and Device Law Blog fired back a response pretty much took my post and beat me over the head with it.
 Adding insult to injury, they did it with good writing and good humor.
 I hate it when the bad guys are good and funny.
 It makes them seem almost human, an idea that fits in poorly with my worldview.

-I thought they got some of the substance just dead wrong and there was lots of room for a good counterattack.
+I thought they got some substance just dead wrong and there was lots of room for a good counterattack.
 But to find the time to write a cogent, witty response to rival theirs?
 They spit that response out in an hour; I bet.
 It would take me all day to come up with something and it still would not have been as well written.

 Thankfully, my brother jumped in to stand up for me.
 My brother?
 Yes, for our purposes here, my brother.
 Justinian Lane stepped up and wrote the response I wanted to write.
 Even better, actually.
 It is worth reading.

 So instead of beating this topic any further, I’ll comment off-topic to the core issues in this debate and address another fascinating point Justinian makes about the economic disparity between plaintiffs’ lawyers and defense lawyers: